Caustic Window (album)

-Caustic Window (also known as Caustic Window LP) is an album by Richard D. James under the alias Caustic Window.
+Caustic Window (also known as Caustic Window LP) is a studio album by Richard D. James under the alias Caustic Window.
 It was planned for release in 1996 but only a few test pressings were produced.
 After one copy surfaced for sale on Discogs in 2014, it was bought and digitally distributed through a Kickstarter campaign.
 It was eventually sold on eBay for $46,300.

 Release

 Although the tracks "Phlaps" and "Cunt" appeared on compilations in the 1990s, the album release was canceled.
 At least five copies were pressed in 1994.
 At least one was sold through the Record & Tape Exchange in Camden in the late 1990s.
 One of the copies surfaced on Discogs in 2014 priced at $13,500.
 In response, We Are the Music Makers, an electronic music forum, negotiated with Rephlex Records and initiated a Kickstarter project in which backers received a digital copy of the album.
 More than $47,000 was raised.

 After the Kickstarter campaign, the copy was sold on an eBay auction.
 Money raised from the sale was split evenly between the Kickstarter contributors, Richard D. James and Doctors Without Borders.
 The copy was bought by Markus "Notch" Persson, the creator of Minecraft, for $46,300.